mare006/Weather-app/README.md

 # Weather-app
-App that gives weather info
+- App that gives weather info if u search a city